 You will need an immersion blender, food processor, or a regular blender to blend everything to make the right consistency.
 Doing so will result in a creamy soup without needing the usage of cream.

 It’s worth noting that while this soup is low in calories, it also has little to no protein content.
 To make a satiating meal, be sure that the rest of your meal is packed with protein.
+You can pair it with my healthy Tuscan chicken pasta recipe or my chicken Kafta recipe.

 🍎 Calories and Nutrition